Multimodal Interaction

 Solution

-Integrate multiple interaction modes (voice, touch, text, gestures) allowing users to switch or combine them based on their preferences and situation.
+Integrate multiple interaction modes (voice, touch, text, gestures), allowing users to switch or combine them based on preferences and situation.

 Examples in the Wild